icnocop/HtmlToPdf/USAGE.md

                                                    explicitly allowed with
                                                    --allow (default)

+  --disable-dotted-lines                           Do not use dotted lines in
+                                                   the toc

 Page sizes:
   The default page size of the rendered document is A4, but by using the